cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 [Cyb.ai](https://cyb.ai) - is a WEB interface to the Bostrom blockchain developed by the Bostrom team.
 Among Cyb.ai's many functions are:

-- receiving data on cyberlinks recorded by Bostrom blockchain from an intermediate database
+- receiving data on cyberlinks recorded by Bostrom blockchain from an intermediate database;
-- sending transactions to Bostrom when cyberlinks are created (and signed by a particular address in keplr extension)
+- sending transactions to Bostrom when cyberlinks are created (and signed by a particular address in keplr extension);
-- receiving and sharing objects in the IPFS network using library [ipfs-js](https://github.com/ipfs/js-ipfs)
+- receiving and sharing objects in the IPFS network using library [ipfs-js](https://github.com/ipfs/js-ipfs).

 There is a search bar in cyb.ai.
 When a user enters a query in the search bar cyb.ai computes the ipfs hash of a text file with the search query contents.
 After that, cyb.ai queries the database where data on cyberlinks recorded in Bostrom is replicated.
 If there are cyberlinks originating from the search query's IPFS hash, then the database returns hashes of output files sorted by cyberrank and cyb.ai presents these results.

-Thus: the search results in cyb.ai are the files stored in IPFS (received by the browser and rendered on the page) with the IPFS hashes that were cyberlinked to the IPFS hash of the text entered into the search bar.
+Thus{~~:~>,~~} the search results in cyb.ai are the files stored in IPFS (received by the browser and rendered on the page) with the IPFS hashes that were cyberlinked to the IPFS hash of the text entered into the search bar.

 If no cyberlinks are created for a text file hash of a particular search query, the cyb.ai displays particles linked to a text file hash with "0" contents in the search result.